stefanrueger/urboot/docs/makeoptions.md

    Setting `PROTECTME=1` prevents the bootloader from overwriting itself.
 This can only in rare circumstances be safely switched off, eg, when no `pgm_write_page()` function is exported, the bootloader uses hardware boot section support and the lock bits are set to protect the bootloader.
-As the protection code is only between 4 and 10 bytes `PROTECTME` and the user might forget  protecting the hardware supported boot section through lockbits, this protection can no longer be switched off from v7.7 onwards.
+As the protection code is only between 4 and 10 bytes and the user might forget protecting the hardware supported boot section through lockbits, this protection can no longer be switched off from v7.7 onwards.

  - `PROTECTRESET=<1|0>`